Darkelf2024/Darkelf-Browser/README.md

 - Each Browser/Type - Can be modified within the python code
 - Pick a style

+## Modify Settings
+Users can modify and tweak these settings in the codebase

+True = Enabled
+False = Disabled

+- [Sandbox Settings]
+- [Initialize Settings]
+- [QWebEngine Profile Settings]

 ## Security Features

 ### Sandboxing